An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Host galaxy extinction

 We find that the optical color evolution of SN\,2024aecx is not compatible with that of SNe Ib.
-After correcting for the minimal MW extinction, the $r-i$ color already matches well with the Ib template while there are still significant $B-V$ and $V-r$ color excesses.
+After correcting for the minimal MW extinction, the $r-i$ color already matches well with the Ib template, while there are still significant $B-V$ and $V-r$ color excesses.
 To correct this, the fit requires a very steep reddening curve with $R_V = 0.2\pm0.1$ (and $A_V = 0.1\pm0.1$ mag), well outside of the range found by \cite{Stritzinger2018} in the CSP-I sample.
 The IIb template gives more reasonable parameters with $A_V = 0.6\pm0.4$ mag and $R_V = 1.4\pm0.3$.
 As discussed below, our NIR spectra strongly reject types IIb or Ib classifications due to the lack of strong helium features seen in other KITS SNe Ib and IIb \citep{Tinyanont2024}.
-Thus, we use the Ic template to determine the final extinction parameters and find that the best-fit parameters are $A_{V, \rm \ host} = 0.46 \pm 0.08$ mag and $R_{V, \rm \ host} = 1.4 \pm 0.2$ for the host galaxy, where the uncertainties come from the range of intrinsic colors provided by the CSP-I template.
-The evolution of $B-V$, $V-r$, and $r-i$ colors as observed, with only MW extinction correction, and with the MW plus host correction are shown in Figure~\ref{fig:synth_NIR_color} (top), along with the SNe IIb, Ib, and Ic templates from CSP-I \citep{Stritzinger2018}.
+Thus, we use the Ic template to determine the final extinction parameters and find that the best-fit parameters are $A_{V, \rm \ host} = 0.46 \pm 0.08$ mag and $R_{V, \rm \ host} = 1.4 \pm 0.2$ for the host galaxy, where the uncertainties come from the range of intrinsic colors provided by the CSP-I template. {We note that the uncertainties are likely underestimated due to the limited number of SNe Ic in the \citet{Stritzinger2018} sample, as discussed by \citet{Rodriguez2023}.} The evolution of the $B-V$, $V-r$, and $r-i$ colors as observed, with only MW extinction correction, and with the MW plus host correction are shown in Figure~\ref{fig:synth_NIR_color} (top), along with the SNe IIb, Ib, and Ic templates from CSP-I \citep{Stritzinger2018}.
 We note here that the inferred $R_{V, \rm \ host}$ is low compared with other SNe Ic in CSP-I, which tend to prefer higher $R_{V, \rm \ host}$, and is more in line with their one SN IIb with sufficient extinction to determine $R_{V, \rm \ host}$ (SN\,2006T).
-While $A_V$ inferred here is lower than what is presented in \citet{Zou2025} and \citet{Xi2025}, our color excess $E(B-V)=A_V/R_V = 0.32$ mag is consistent with their results as they fixed $R_V = 3.1$ in their analyses.
+While $A_V$ inferred here is lower than what is presented in \citet{Zou2025} and \citet{Xi2025}, our color excess $E(B-V)=A_V/R_V = 0.32$ mag is consistent with their results, as they fixed $R_V = 3.1$ in their analyses.
 We note that reddening minimally affects our NIR spectral analyses.